Tebs-Lab/intermediate-sql-workshop/01-database-and-architecture/10-excercise-security.md

 ### Kaiser Permanente

 Kaiser Permanente is a large medical company.
 They provide direct care as well as supporting functions such as medical insurance.
 They have hospitals in several states — meaning they must acquiesce to many different regulatory regimes (including the federal government).
 The support a variety of online/tele-health services, as well as support for (somewhat) inter-operative medical records.

+## Part 2: Technical

+On your copy of the AdventureWorks database make two new users and assign them with appropriate read and write access such that:

+1. One of the users represents a sales analyst role.
+    1. This person should be able to read product, purchasing, and sales information.
+    2. But, this person should not be allowed to access any HR information.
+    3. Nor should they be able to write to any table, or create any tables.

+2. One of the users represents a program that vendors use to update their own product information.
+    1. This user should only be able to write to the Product table and do absolutely nothing else.

+Once you've created these users, discuss their specific limitations and the benefits or drawbacks of them.
+Consider the "principle of least privilege," but also consider the practical impact of these roles for the groups ostensibly using them.